About our MPhil/PhD Programme

 Sustainable Use of Resources and the Environment

 UCL ISR hosts a number of PhD/doctoral studentships funded by BHP Billiton Sustainable Communities along with a number of self funded students.
-In 2012/13 UCL ISR funded 5 PhD students through this scheme and 15 in 2013/14 and 2 in 2014/2015.
+In 2012/13 UCL ISR funded 5 PhD students through this scheme, 15 in 2013/14 and 2 in 2014/2015.

 Spotlight on: Measuring Sustainability Gaps